-Oliver Colvin's oldest son, Frank, was at that time the youngest man to receive a Funeral Director's license in the state of Indiana.
+O. M. Colvin's oldest son, Frank, was at that time the youngest man to receive a Funeral Director's license in the state of Indiana.
 He began working with his father at a young age.
-In fact Frank, Herold, Jack and Joe Colvin all grew up helping their father.
-When Mr. Radcliff passed away in 1925, Frank Colvin became a partner in the business and the firm became Colvin & Son Mortuary.
+In fact Frank, Herold, Joe and Jack Colvin all grew up helping their father.
+When Mr. A. L. Radcliff passed away in 1925, Frank Colvin became a partner with his father and the firm became Colvin & Son Mortuary.

 In 1930, Colvin Funeral Home moved to the present location at 425 North Main Street in Princeton.
 O. M. Colvin passed away in 1947, and Herold, Joe and Jack Colvin became partners with Frank and continued the firm's operation.

 In 1977 the Colvin staff, Richard "Rick" Hickrod, Joseph "Joe" Maxey, Mark Walter and J.B.
 Wells purchased the firm and it became Colvin Funeral Home, Inc., continuing a heritage of compassionate, personal and professional service to the people of this area.
 We consider it an honor to serve those who call upon us, and we have remained a local family owned and operated funeral establishment.